The Mink Facility Disease Prevention Act (Illinois)

 Additionally, mink farming is a dying industry that continues to be propped up by taxpayer money.
 The demand for mink fur has been in decline since the 1980s, with 2020 seeing a nearly 20% reduction in production value from the previous year.
 Taxpayers have unwittingly been subsidizing the industry, with millions of dollars in loan forgiveness and compensation.

 Why is this law important?
-This bill would phase out and eventually ban mink farming, a public health hazard and inhumane practice, in Illinois.
+This bill would protect animals and public health by requiring monitoring, testing, and surveillance for zoonotic diseases on mink farms in Illinois.

 For more information about animal protection legislation in Illinois and opportunities to take action for animals, visit aldf.org/illinois.